 Employer PAYE news – HMRC has a news page which brings together PAYE news items you may find helpful.

 If you subscribe for email alerts, you'll get an email each time new content is published on the PAYE news page.

 A webinar is like watching a conference speaker on a stage from the comfort of your own home.
 By logging in at the appropriate time through your computer, laptop, tablet or smartphone, you will be able to listen to HMRC talking whilst watching their presentation.
 During the webinar you can ask questions by typing into a chat box on the screen.
 You need to register for a webinar beforehand.

-HMRC’s regular webinar topics include things like Getting started as an employer, Getting Payroll Information right, Using Basic PAYE Tools, Expenses and Benefits and End of year tasks.
+HMRC’s regular webinar topics include things like Getting started as an employer, Getting payroll Information right, Using Basic PAYE Tools, Expenses and benefits and End of year tasks.

 If you aren’t able to make a live webinar, you can also watch a recording of a webinar which has already taken place.
-At the time of writing, there are no live dates scheduled for the webinar ‘Care and Support Employers’ however there is a recorded webinar available.

 HMRC have an online learning package or tutorial for new employers, in which they give you the basic information you need to get started as an employer.
 The tutorial is made up of sections covering different topics and there are some questions at the end of each section to answer, to remind yourself of the most important points.

 HMRC have an online course to help employers find out more about the National Minimum Wage and National Living Wage.